lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         * Via the "actionSource" content (and/or in a self-managed environment, via the "actionFile" reference) for each defined and performed action in a system action.

         The script content in the latter case could be any text.
 It could be evaluated by the script "on resource", or used in a conditional statement, or applied in any other similar way.
-It could also be a reference to a local (to RCS) and completely separate script file.
+It could be a reference to a local (to RCS) and completely separate script file.

-        For example, let's add the following system action with the "script-2" ID to the connector configuration:
+        For example, the following system action with the "script-2" ID could be added to the connection configuration:

         `provisioner.openicf-<connection-name>.json`